kbparagua/paloma/README.md

 ## Where to put code?

 Again, Paloma is now flexible and doesn't force developers to follow specific directory structure.
-You have the freedom to create controllers and routes anywhere in your application.
+You have the freedom to create controllers anywhere in your application.

 Personally, I prefer having a javascript file for each controller.